pwbriggs/music-assistant.github.io/docs/music-providers/spotify.md

 ## Configuration
 - In the configuration, you need to click on the large button AUTHENTICATE SPOTIFY
-- A spinning circle will appear and will remain until you go to the Spotify App and click on the players icon and select MUSIC_ASSISTANT
+- A spinning circle will appear and will remain until you go to the Spotify App and click on the players icon and select MUSIC_ASSISTANT (Your device must be on the same network (subnet) as MA)

   ![Spotify App Image](../assets/Spotify-app-image.png)